 Following the O'Brien's purchase of the unit in the late 80's it was rented out for a while, used for two summers as accommodation by John O'Brien and his brother and spent some time as the Scotch Bonnet Campground office.
 The last use of the unit on the Scotch Bonnet site was as "The Footlong Out Of This World Hot Dog Stand."

-The Futuro is not your typical building, it probably does not appeal to everyone and you would perhaps be forgiven for thinking a Futuro owner night just have to be a little wild or eccentric.
-The video certainly shows us that James Bagwell has character; I particularly like the evident joy he seems to get from annoying the County Government.
+The Futuro is not your typical building, it probably does not appeal to everyone and you would perhaps be forgiven for thinking a Futuro owner might just have to be a little wild or eccentric.
+The video certainly shows us that James Bagwell has character; we particularly like the evident joy he seems to get from annoying the County Government.

 Original Information 090811

 The book North Carolina Curiosities, 4th (Curiosities Series) includes a two page article on the Frisco Futuro on pages 248-249.
 We are told that the Futuro first arrived in the area in 1970 and has served many purposes over the years since including serving as an oceanfront cottage, a Boy Scout meeting place, a magazine office, a hotdog stand and a knickknack shop.
 You can read a part of the article on Google Books.

 The Dare County website Tax Info (Search for parcel number 014961001) section tells us that the current owner of the Futuro is Bagwell Realty, Frisco, LLC and that they have owned the Futuro since at least 2002.
 There is a photo of the Futuro dated October 2010 on the county website here.